The Diary of a Madman (opera)

-The Diary of a Madman is a one-act chamber opera by the composer Humphrey Searle.
-It is based on the short story of the same name by Nikolai Gogol.
+The Diary of a Madman is a one-act chamber opera by the composer Humphrey Searle, who also wrote the libretto based on the eponymous short story by Nikolai Gogol.
 The opera was premiered in 1958 in Berlin.
-The libretto is by the composer.

 Background

 The work, which is the first of Searle's operas, was commissioned by Hermann Scherchen, then the director of the Berlin Festival.
 Scherchen gave Searle complete choice of subject, stipulating only that the orchestra be of no more than 15 players, and that there should be no more than four singing roles.
 Searle had recently written incidental music for a radio production of Gogol's story, starring Paul Scofield, and decided to choose the story for his opera, providing completely new music.